j-West/Blog/README.md

 # Blog Page

-## This is for the first exercise in front-end-milestones/2-the-static-web
+## First exercise in front-end-milestones/the-static-web

 ### Instructions for exercise: